Australia’s Foundation Finnsheep Flock

 Breeders frequently describe this as ‘the very best decision they have ever made’.

 BTW: We believe that you can by careful breeding also produce Merino (cross) sheep with short (bare) tails like our Finns (3-5” long max) thus eliminating the need for tail docking.
 We managed to do this with our Finn-Texels.
-Parkdale has a short tail Merino family of 800 breeding ewes.
+One stud has a short tail Merino family of 800 breeding ewes.
 165% of lambs weaned.
 There is no mulesing and no tail docking in this family, with 20 micron wool.

 For example, the sheep in the middle of this photo (with undocked tail) is one of our (very few) remaining Finn-Texel ewes.
 The lamb on the left is one of her Texel cross lambs.